assweet/abnml-gtm-interview/README.md

 ## Problem
-The application attached ships with a simple postgresql based docker image, and a kafka broker.
+The application attached ships with a simple postgresql based d:ocker image, and a kafka broker.

 We provided a simple scaffolding for the web server image, and a simple kafka